 Sift together flour, baking powder, baking soda, and salt.
 Set aside dry ingredients.

-In the bowl of stand mixer, cream the butter and sugar on medium speed until light and fluffy about 5 minutes.
+In the bowl of stand mixer or a heavy-duty electric hand mixer (in case you don’t have a stand mixer), cream the butter and sugar on medium speed until light and fluffy about 5 minutes.
 Add eggs one at a time and scraping down the sides of the bowl as needed.
 Add vanilla.

 On low speed, in 3 additions of each, mix in the dry ingredients and sour cream, alternating the dry and wet ingredients until ingredients are just blended.
 Be careful not to over mix batter.